All Episodes

 On that basis alone, I would interview her if I were the FBI.

-And uh, did you know about that?
+And did you know about that?

 What did you know about it?

-And obviously, I would ask her, did you approve the plan pitched by your team on the campaign to frame Donald Trump?
+And obviously, I would ask her: did you approve the plan pitched by your team on the campaign to frame Donald Trump?

-And you know, again, if she lies about any of those things, she's in legal jeopardy.
+And, you know, again, if she lies about any of those things, she's in legal jeopardy.

-We're gonna pause and take a break.
+We're going to pause and take a break.

 We have more callers standing by.